Skip to contents

 by_id <- degree[, .(degree_count = .N), by = "mcid"]

-# Count number of students by number of degrees earned
+# Count the number of students by the degree count

 by_id[, .(N_students = .N), by = "degree_count"]